riazkhawaja/SortArray/README.md

-A program which demonstrates various sorting algorithms on numerical inputs.
+A program written in vanilla javascript which demonstrates various sorting algorithms on numerical inputs.